-- inclusion of dedicated trade and gender, trade and Indigenous peoples, and SME chapters that recognize the barriers and opportunities these groups face and that seek to mitigate or enhance them through co-operation activities; and
+- inclusion of dedicated Trade and Gender, Trade and Indigenous Peoples, and SME Chapters that remove the barriers and enhance opportunities these groups face and that seek to mitigate or enhance them through co-operation activities; and

 - development of targeted provisions in other chapters of an FTA to address issue-specific barriers and opportunities experienced by under-represented groups in trade.

 A critical factor in conducting a quality GBA+ is collecting and assessing gender disaggregated data.
 This data provides the evidence base for understanding the effects of policies, including trade policies, on population groups.
 For Canada, data comes from Statistics Canada’s Census, Labour Force Survey and other surveys such as Women in Canada, as well as through stakeholder consultations.
 Global Affairs Canada’s Office of the Chief Economist uses this data for economic modeling that help highlight the effects of FTAs on gender and other sub-groups in the population.